 Of course, this strategy could backfire and the employer may not call at all and they may decide to contact somebody who has filled out the information.
 My view on this, do you really want to work for a company that just focuses on how much money you want and not your actual qualifications.

-Some people, when asked for their salary history or expectations, tend to lie.
+Some people, when asked about their salary history or expectations, tend to lie.
 It is important to remember here if you do decide to give away your salary history or expectations, to tell the truth.
 When ringing for references employers can give away what your current or present salary was, so in this case, always tell the truth and remember there is always room for negotiation at the interview anyway.